arkency/posts/posts/2017-08-11-that-one-time-i-used-recursion-to-solve-a-problem.md

 ## The solution

 You see...
-The problem was that I tried to iterate from left to right, from right to left and combine the solutions around the middle.
+The problem was that I tried to iterate from left to right, from right to the left and combine the solutions around the middle.
 What worked for me instead?
 Iterating from both sides at the same time.

 ```
 #!ruby